shelterbelt/assurance/README.md

 # Assurance

+*A cross-platform application to analyze and synchronize the contents of file system directories.*

+> **Year Implemented: 2015**
+>
-> The motivation for the project was gaining greater familiarity with many of the popular technologies in the Java ecosystem at the time.
+> The motivation for Assurance was gaining greater familiarity with many of the popular technologies in the Java ecosystem at the time.

-A cross-platform application to analyze and synchronize the contents of file system directories.

 ## What Is Assurance